pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 .. note ::

-    Delete unncessary tiles of the quadtree by right-click select, and delete with :kbd:`Del`.
+    Delete unnecessary tiles of the quadtree by right-click select, and delete with :kbd:`Del`.

 Once you are done, click on the Tag :guilabel:`scene.covariance`.
 Now we will define a window for the data's noise.
 The window's data will be use to calculating the spatial covariance of the scene(for details see: reference).